-Without it, the network administrator has to manually set up every client that joins the network which is difficult to manage when scaling the large networks.
+Without it, the network administrator has to manually set up every client who joins the network, challenging to manage when scaling large networks.

-Let me share my DHCP story, I still remembered those days about how to hack the WiFi network after watching some Indian tutorials.
-Trust me a lot of people had been gone through this, I had followed their commands as mentioned in tutorials and typed in the terminal some commands like ifconfig, nslookup, and used some scripts.
-I had typed in my terminal about ifconfig, I didn’t know about what it does and how these commands are made and executed.
-Just pretending to be Pro Hacker after learning those commands during those days but in reality, I wasn’t.
+Let me share my DHCP story, and I still remembered those days about how to hack the WiFi network after watching some Indian tutorials.
+Trust me; many people had been gone through this; I had followed their commands as mentioned in tutorials and typed in the terminal some commands like ifconfig, nslookup, and used some scripts.
+I had organized in my terminal about ifconfig, and I didn’t know what it does and how these commands are made and executed.
+Just pretending to be Pro Hacker after learning those commands during those days, but in reality, I wasn’t.

-Lol, I was stupid and later realized what needs to take to be Cybersecurity professionals.
-You may get a bunch of results after heating those commands like about the IP address of your local network and DHCP too.
-And that’s how DHCP comes into my mind and learned about it and other protocols.
+Lol, I was stupid and later realized what it needs to take to be Cybersecurity professionals.
+You may get a bunch of results after heating those commands, like about the IP address of your local network and DHCP too.
+And that’s how DHCP comes into my mind, and I learned about it and other protocols.

-Let’s come into the section, DHCP servers assign each client with a unique dynamic IP address and can stretch IP addresses by limiting how long a device can keep an individual IP address.
+Let’s come into the section, DHCP servers assign each client a unique dynamic IP address and stretch IP addresses by limiting how long a device can keep an individual IP address.

-Note: Client is not a customer 😂 like in business.
+Note: The client is not a customer 😂 like in business.

 I had explained above about its core functionalities.
 As I said, the DHCP protocol gives the network administrator a method to easily configure the network.

-First of all let’s have a end to end connection with DHCP server and device.
-You will clear out much more through visual.
-I had tried my best although I am not good at Photoshop and editing tools.
+First of all, let’s have an end to end connection with the DHCP server and device.
+You will clear out much more through visuals.
+I had tried my best, although I am not good at Photoshop and editing tools.

 I hope you got concepts about how DHCP works.

-- DHCP is vulnerable to Man in the middle attacks where an attacker can intercept messages between two parties as well as memory consumption issues.
+- DHCP is vulnerable to Man in the middle attacks where an attacker can intercept messages between two parties and memory consumption issues.